ziutek/ziutek.github.io/_posts/2018-04-14-go_on_very_small_hardware2.md

 [![STM32F030F4P6]({{site.baseur}}/images/mcu/f030-demo-board/board.jpg)]({{ site.baseur }}/2018/04/14/go_on_very_small_hardware2.html)

 At the end of the [first part]({{ site.baseur }}/2018/03/30/go_on_very_small_hardware.html) of this article I promised to write something about *interfaces*.
 I don't want to write here a complete or even brief lecture about the interfaces.
-Instead, I'll show a simple example how to define and use an interface, and then, how to take advantage of ubiquitous *io.Writer* interfece.
+Instead, I'll show a simple example how to define and use an interface, and then, how to take advantage of ubiquitous *io.Writer* interface.
 There will also be a few words about *reflection* and *semihosting*.

 <!--more-->